-- Describe chemical and physical structures and reactions and mechanisms of chemical formation be able to synthesize. - Solve problems using algebra, analyze graphical data, and convert between scientific units. - Apply the scientific method by forming hypothesis based on observation. - Design and implement simple experiments, work independently, and draw reasonable conclusions. - Communicate scientific processes by writing laboratory reports that include data in tabular and graphical format and summarize results to explain the phenomena studied. - Design a synthesis of complex molecules from simple starting materials.
+- Describe chemical and physical structures, reactions, and mechanisms of that will lead to synthesis of desired compounds. - Solve problems using algebra, analyze graphical data, and convert between scientific units. - 3.
+Apply the scientific method. - Design and implement simple experiments, work independently, and draw reasonable conclusions. - Communicate scientific processes by writing laboratory reports that include data in tabular and graphical format and summarize results to explain the phenomena studied. - Design a synthesis of complex molecules from simple starting materials.